kitchenware-1

 Microwave Ovens

 A microwave oven is often the best way to reheat food, and they can be indispensable for frozen dinners.
-Make sure the one you buy has a built-in carousel, since they’re needed for even heating.
+Make sure you buy one equipped with a built-in carousel, since they provide more even heating.
 Here’s Amazon’s selection of microwaves.
-And you might as well pick up a splatter cover while you’re at it.
+You might as well pick up a splatter cover while you’re at it.

 If you have the money to spare, I recommend paying more for a Panasonic microwave that features “inverter technology.”
 This style of microwave heats food much more evenly, which eliminates those dreaded cold spots in a hot dish.